-Access Tokens are used in token-based authentication to allow an application to access an API.
-The application receives an Access Token after a user successfully authenticates and authorizes access, then passes the Access Token as a credential when it calls the target API.
+Access tokens are used in token-based authentication to allow an application to access an API.
+The application receives an access token after a user successfully authenticates and authorizes access, then passes the access token as a credential when it calls the target API.
 The passed token informs the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that was granted during authorization.

-Access Tokens issued for the Auth0 Management API and Access Tokens issued for any custom API that you have registered with Auth0 will follow the JSON Web Token (JWT) standard, which means that their basic structure conforms to the typical JWT Structure, and they contain standard JWT Claims asserted about the token itself.
+Access tokens issued for the Management API and access tokens issued for any custom API that you have registered with Auth0 follow the JWT standard, which means that their basic structure conforms to the typical JWS structure, and they contain standard JWT claims asserted about the token itself.

 |Implicit||7200 seconds (2 hours)|